-Prairie Plant Walks with Kay have ended for this year but will resume next Spring along with photos and lists of “Kay’s Bloomers”.
-On the last walk, September 29 pictured above, there were many varieties of Asters, Goldenrods, and Grasses along with Lady Tresses, and the most splendidly blue Gentians.
-And a very special white Gentian!
+Prairie Plant Walks with Kay have ended for this year but will resume next Spring.
+On the last walk of the season, September 28, many varieties of Asters, Goldenrods, and Grasses along with petite Lady Tresses orchids and the most splendidly blue Gentians were all on display.

-This Saturday, October 20, the weather forecast is for partly cloudy skies and temperatures in the high 40s with a strong NW wind.
-We plan to continue clearing invasive brush in the area we worked in last winter.
-Wear old clothes, sturdy shoes and dress in layers.
+This Saturday, October 19, the weather forecast is for partly cloudy skies and temperature high of 61 degrees with a 10–20 mph SSW wind.
+We plan to continue clearing invasive brush in the areas we worked in the last two winters.
+Best to wear old clothes, sturdy shoes and dress in layers.
 We supply work gloves, tools, water, instruction and answers to all your questions about the Prairie.

 We will meet at the Chiwaukee Cottage at 204 -102nd Street